miyako/4d-plugin-address-book/README.md

 **Important**: The callback system has been revised; now the process name is a UUID.
 Previously it was "AddressBook Notification".

+The change list for 2011-10-18 has been revereted; now the v11 (and above) version requires 10.6, and no longer used AppleScript.

 ```
 Change list for 2012-05-19